GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ### PNPM

-We use PNPM to manage the packages for the frontend part of the app.
+We use [PNPM](https://pnpm.io/) to manage the packages for the frontend part of the app.
 Check which version should be installed by finding the `packageManager` field in [package.json](https://github.com/GCTC-NTGC/gc-digital-talent/blob/main/package.json).
-Make sure to substitute the correct version number into the command:
+Make sure to substitute the correct version number into the command.

 ```
 curl -fsSL https://get.pnpm.io/install.sh | env PNPM_VERSION=<version> sh -